USS Skate (SS-305): Torpedoing of the Yamato

 On December 25th, Skate was scouting for Japanese ships when she spotted a massive target, the Japanese "super battleship" Yamato ferrying troops to Truk.
-Yamato was the largest and most powerful battleship ever built, displacing 72,808 tons and armed with nine 18.1-inch (46 cm) main guns, the largest guns ever mounted on a warship.
+The Yamato-class was the largest and most powerful battleship ever built, displacing 72,808 tons and armed with nine 18.1-inch (46 cm) main guns, the largest guns ever mounted on a warship.
 Seizing the opportunity, Skate fired four torpedoes, and though Yamato dodged most of them, one made its mark near her turret one.

 This uncovered a design flaw present in the battleship.
 The ship's torpedo defense system was very minimal, meaning torpedoes would mostly impact on the 16.1-inch (41 cm) thick armored belt.
 Given the belt was too thick to be welded, it was riveted instead, and torpedo hits would pop open numerous rivets and disconnect sections of the belt and lead to far more flooding than most Japanese sailors expected.

 Still, given the nature of the Yamato, damage wasn't very significant.
 Only about 3,000 tons of water flooded the ship, which while perhaps worrying for a 35,000 ton treaty battleship, was only around 4% of Yamato's displacement.
 Despite the damage, Yamato remained an active warship until the 10th of January, and repairs lasted only 18 days.